What is an essay referencing system?

 Unfortunately there is no ‘universal’ system for essay referencing (wouldn’t that be nice and simple?!).
 Instead, most scholars adopt one of the following (currently the most commonly-used systems in America and the UK):

 In recent years there has been a trend toward systems like Harvard (‘Author Date’), which features short citations within the text (in parenthesis) – as opposed to systems which favour footnotes (full references to sources at the bottom of the page) or endnotes (full references at the end of the work).
 However, it does tend to vary from subject to subject and institution to institution.

 Why should I use a referencing system when writing essays?

 It is crucial to acknowledge when you are drawing on another author’s text or academic ideas.
 Not only does this enhance your authority when discussing your chosen subject – you have clearly done your research – it also ensures that there can be no suggestion that you may be plagiarising another’s ideas.

 Which details do I need in order to reference correctly?

 Though it may not be an obvious part of the writing process itself, careful collation of references will enhance your essay writing skills in general; it should be a box that you always tick as you go along, rather than something that you scramble to do after the event.

 As a rule of thumb, we recommend having a separate sheet of paper handy at all times when writing or researching your essay, and noting down the following details clearly as you go:

-• The year the work was published and where it was published
+- The year the work was published and in which city it was published

-• If you are quoting directly from the source, don’t forget to include a page number.
+- f you are quoting directly from the source, don’t forget to include a page number